realsvik/GCDcourseproject/CodeBook.md

 ######Dataset description
 ======================================
 Each row contains contains an observation of mean and standard deviation values of an activity by a subject.
-79 variables are included into observation.
-Variables contain mean and standard deviation values of activity measurements.
+81 variables are included into observation.
+Variables contain subject number, activity label, mean and standard deviation values of activity measurements.
 For each record, the following is provided:
-- A 79-feature vector with mean and standard deviation of variables, belong to time and frequency domain.
+- 79 variables,describing mean and standard deviation of variables, belong to time and frequency domain.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.